Example Software

 The Audio Adapter is configured in the section starting with AudioPlaySdWav playSdWav1; These configuration settings and required libraries are automatically generated by the Audio System Design Tool.
 We will explore that tool later in the Audio Workshop Tutorial.

 The SD card on the Audio Adapter sits on the main SPI bus.
 Its chip select is on the Teensy 4.1 pin 10, MOSI on pin 11 and SCK on pin 13.
+These are hardwired by the baseboard.

 Note that the SCK pin 13 is shared with the on-board LED of the Teensy.
 This means the LED will light during SCK activity.
 It also means that if you intentionally set the pin, such as to turn the LED on, the SCK will no longer function.